Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

     - To dive deeper into this topic:
         - Discuss the risks of disclosing personal data in Horizon and other EU-funded research projects which mandate open access publishing&mdash;and to have a discussion on how this impacts the rights of data subjects.
         - Ask learners to reflect on stakeholders within their organisation they could approach for more advice.
-        - Evaluate possible conflicts of interest between Open Data vs GDPR and be able to assist in evaluating the good practice and propose solutions (Resources 12 and 13).
+        - Evaluate possible conflicts of interest between Open Data vs GDPR and be able to assist in evaluating the good practice and propose solutions (Resources&nbsp;12, 13).

 **Exercise 1:**

 - The instructor should give the learners choice to discuss either:
     1. A fictional case (for instance, tracking students studying habits via an app, making a study about mental health of Master students via qualitative interviews).
-Some short suggestions are provided in Resource 16, the instructor may choose a different example as well, OR
+Some short suggestions are provided in Resource&nbsp;16, the instructor may choose a different example as well, OR
     2. The instructor should introduce a real life example to discuss what types of personal data would be processed and how.
-Resource 17 introduces various case studies that can be shared for discussion on processing personal data.
+Resource&nbsp;17 introduces various case studies that can be shared for discussion on processing personal data.
 - Once the learners have chosen their case, ask them to reflect on the data protection principles and to draft a consent form covering the various aspects of GDPR and privacy protection, such as:
     - What data will be collected?
     - Why is it needed?